ABOUT THE PROJECT

 The choice of classes offered and scheduling will be primarily dependent on individuals’ choices and how they choose to spend their day in a meaningful way.
 Some classes may be selected based on community need (potential employers) and current trends, but all offerings will be designed to ensure that each individual gets to choose how they spend their time in achieving their goals.
 Carey Services is working with a curriculum consultant to ensure we are offering the best array of classes that can be beneficial to individuals with multiple levels of ability and interests and applicable to multiple age groups.
 As with everything we do, our goal is to provide the services and opportunities that meet the needs and choices of those we serve.

 Multiple curriculums are being developed to meet the needs and choices of individuals, as well as certification opportunities and other classes.
 This process takes time and is in progress.
-Regular updates about planned offerings should start late summer 2022.
+Regular updates about planned offerings should start summer 2023.
 All classes and curriculums are being designed to meet the needs of the individuals we serve to learn new skills, improve existing skills, and explore more options, not just in careers, but daily living as well.

 You can contact Jim Allbaugh, Brandi Foreman, Dan Kaufman, Kelly Scher, or Tim Kendrick with any questions.
 If there are questions regarding starting services (or changing existing services) with Carey Services, you can contact our In-Take Coordinator, Jennefer Reed.
 Contact information and responsibility areas will be provided below.